multi-commander/Multi-Commander/README.md

 # Multi-Commander
 ### Traffic Signal Control based on Multi & Single Agent Reinforcement learning Algorithms
-> This is a project for Deecamp 2019 which cooperated with  APEX Lib of Shanghai Jiaotonng University and Tianrang Intelligence Company
+> This is a project for Deecamp 2019 which cooperated with  APEX Lib of Shanghai Jiaotong University and Tianrang Intelligence Company